How to Write an Effective MBA Resume

 Provide a broad look at your experience and skills.

 The qualities that make someone a good leader extend beyond leadership roles at work.
 Showing the admissions committee that you're a well-rounded person can help.
-Include details about languages you speak, work you do in the community, sports and hobbies you have, and awards you've won.
+Include details about languages you speak, work you do in the community, sports and hobbies you enjoy, and awards you've won.

 You are Currently on slide 1